bitsofcotton/goki_check_cc/README.md

 If we should have correct matches, please configure z-axis ratio in tools.cc via redig.hh . matchPartial default threshr is severe, so please configure before to match.

-filter2ex 's enlarge generates a little blurred result in many cases (and this is reduced in larger images).
+filter's enlarge generates a little blurred result in many cases (and this is reduced in larger images).
 This is because we generate the complement light image with DFT half space plausible ones by shifting frequency space intensities, then, getting recursive enlarged image with DFT.

 # Another downloads